• Skip to primary navigation

 Glass filled ice cubes and an orange fruit juice.

 If you're a fan of Harry Potter, you may recognize this as the preferred beverage of Hogwarts School of Witchcraft and Wizardry.
-In the Harry Potter universe, pumpkin juice is as common as orange juice, and is served at breakfast, lunch, dinner, and special occasion feasts.
+In the Harry Potter universe, pumpkin juice is as common as orange juice.
+It's served at breakfast, lunch, dinner, and special occasion feasts.

-Don't let the idea of pumpkin juice scare you off - this flavorful juice is like an amped up apple cider, with just a hint of apricot, pumpkin, and fall spices blended in.
-This drink is smooth, fruity, and can be served hot or cold!
+Don't let the idea of pumpkin juice scare you off - this flavorful juice is like an amped up apple cider.
+It's got a hint of apricot, pumpkin, and fall spices blended in, and can be served hot or chilled!

 This recipe makes about ten 8-ounce cups - perfect for your next fall party, Harry Potter themed birthday, or Halloween.
-Serve alongside my recipe for pumpkin pasties!
+Serve alongside a plate of pumpkin pasties!

 Ingredients and substitutions